scholarslab/scholarslab.github.io/collections/_people/grace-alvino.md

 roles:
 - Praxis Fellow, 2020-2021
 ---
-Grace Alvino is a 2020-2021 Praxis Fellow.
+Grace Alvino was a 2020-2021 Praxis Fellow.